Zoom Vs Skype – Side-By-Side Comparison

 Technical problems happen, and when they do, good customer support is necessary to ensure they don’t outstay their welcome or lead to further avoidable issues.

 Skype offers the bulk of its customer support through the Skype Help Center for when things aren’t working as they should.
-Here you’ll find help in the form of user guides, FAQs, and you can contact members of the community and post questions, follow ongoing discussions, and share knowledge.
+Here you’ll find help in the form of user guides and FAQs, and you can contact members of the community and post questions, follow ongoing discussions, and share knowledge.
 There’s the option of asking a virtual agent for help, or you can contact the support team too.

 Even with all of that, though, it’s a shame that one-on-one support is not available for Skype Meetings.
 You’ll find it difficult to reach a member of the team who can help out directly.
 A virtual agent, while helpful, isn’t as valuable as a human who can work with and reassure you while solving the problem at hand.

-This minimal customer support is quite different from Zoom, which on its higher cost plans, provides ticket, live chat, and full phone support whenever you need it.
-On the lower cost Pro plan, you’ll still have access to ticket and live chat support, and it’s only the free plan that solely offers the Zoom Help Center.
+This minimal customer support is quite different from Zoom, which on its higher-cost plans, provides ticket, live chat, and full phone support whenever you need it.
+On the lower-cost Pro plan, you’ll still have access to ticket and live chat support, and it’s only the free plan that solely offers the Zoom Help Center.

 How much support your company needs will, of course, vary, but Zoom leads in this area, and for some, that will be a significant bonus.